A Message From Our Chief Residents

 Patricia I. Wathen, M.D.

 Dr. Wathen received her AB degree in Biology Cum Laude from Harvard University, and her MD degree from Georgetown University School of Medicine.
 She completed her Family Practice Residency at the Duke/FAHEC Family Medicine Program and her Internal Medicine Residency at UT Health San Antonio.
 She has been a member of the Division of General Medicine at UT Health San Antonio since 1993.
 She has won numerous teaching awards, including the University of Texas Regents Outstanding Teaching Award, the Presidential Award for Excellence in Clinical Teaching, multiple Teacher-of-the-Year Awards, and the Southern Society of General Medicine Clinician-Educator Award.
 She has won the Outstanding Clinical Teacher Award by vote of the Internal Medicine Residents 8 times, and was awarded the Lifetime Clinical Teaching Award from the Department of Medicine.
 Dr. Wathen’s teaching and clinical interests include simulation, procedure training, patient safety/QI, motivational interviewing, and women’s health.
-She is currently the Program Director of the Internal Medicine Residency program and Vice Chair for Education for the Department of Medicine at UT Health San Antonio.
+She is currently the Vice Chair for Education for the Department of Medicine at UT Health San Antonio.

 Jane O’Rorke, M.D.